Headshots

 Wardrobe and Styling

 The clothing in celebrity headshots is almost always selected by a stylist, fitted on set, and often custom or designer pieces.
 The visible signal: clothes that fit perfectly, with no awkward bunching, gaps, or pulls.
 This is achievable in standard sessions through careful client-side wardrobe selection — the difference is consistency, not capability.
+If you are preparing your own wardrobe rather than working with a stylist, the what-to-wear guide for professional headshots in Boston covers the fabric, color, and fit decisions that close the gap between celebrity-styled and self-styled.

 Retouching